-The Company's Building a Better World Oversight Committee supports the Company's on-going commitment, consistent with the Company's code of conduct set forth in The Values & Expectations of 168, to responsibly serve the Company's associates, customers and stockholders on matters relating to the environment, health and safety, corporate social responsibility, corporate governance, sustainability, and other public policy trends, issues and concerns.
+The Company's Building a Better World Oversight Committee supports the Company's on-going commitment, consistent with the Company's code of conduct set forth in The Values & Expectations of 168, to responsibly serve the Company's stakeholders on matters relating to ESG topics such as the environment, health and safety, corporate social responsibility, diversity and inclusion, corporate governance, sustainability, climate change and other public policy trends, issues and concerns.
 A cross-functional committee chaired by the Company's Vice President - Compliance and Sustainability, and Associate General Counsel, the Building a Better World Oversight Committee's duties and responsibilities include:

-- Overseeing the publication of the Company's Sustainability Report; - Determining which ESG risks and opportunities are of strategic significance to the Company, and recommending policies, practices and disclosures relating to same to the Chief Executive Officer and the Board of Directors; - Reporting to the Governance and Nominating Committee of the Board of Directors concerning ESG matters on a regular basis; and - Developing a framework to monitor the Company's compliance with ESG matters.
+- Overseeing the Company's sustainability program; - Determining which ESG risks and opportunities are of strategic significance to the Company, and recommending policies, practices and disclosures relating to same to the Chief Executive Officer and the Board of Directors; - Reporting to the Governance and Nominating Committee of the Board of Directors concerning ESG matters on a regular basis; and - Developing a framework to monitor the Company's compliance with ESG matters.